 - Dollop the cream cheese mix on top of the brownie base that you’ve already added to the tin then dollop the remaining brownie mix in mounds, swirl with a knife or spoon to create a marbled appearance.

 - Add a baking paper/foil hat and bake for 20 mins remove the hat and continue to cook till the temperature reaches 85° c.
-If the top starts to brown too much pop a hat on like like I've used in this recipe.
+If the top starts to brown too much use a hat like I've used in this blackberry ripple recipe.